scripting/feedsForJournalists/readme.md

 ## Next steps

-I'll write a small piece of software that periodically turns that collection into an OPML file suitable for use in a feed reader.

-From there who knows what happens, but just getting a list of feeds for journalists to follow, collaboratively, while it doesn't involve much work or technical know-how, would be a major improvement over the way we all do this for ourselves.
+From here who knows what happens, but just getting a list of feeds for journalists to follow, collaboratively, while it doesn't involve much work or technical know-how, would be a major improvement over the way we all do this for ourselves.